-If you are using the FFTpack routines (i.e., HydroDyn), you will also need to set the default Real and Double KINDs to 8 and 16 bytes, respectively.
+Some of the Third Party code we use also require setting the default Real and Double KINDs to 8 and 16 bytes, respectively.
 (Default REAL must be the same as ReKi and Default Double must be the same as DbKi.)